Meissen sugar bowl with "Korean Lion" decoration.

 Description

 The finial and the ornamented silver rim are executed in the Kakemono style.
-The barrel-shaped body, reminiscent of a cask, is encircled by horizontal ringed profiles.
+The barrel-shaped body, reminiscent of a barrel, is encircled by horizontal ring profiles.
 The side handles are ear-shaped and curved.
-The lid, slightly conical, is adorned with a small bud.
-On the wall is depicted the so-called Korean lion, not far from a flying heron, surrounded by peony branches, grasses, ferns, as well as dragonflies and butterflies.
-The polychrome painting in the Kakemono style is done in iron-red, enamel-blue, sea-green, brown, yellow, and a touch of violet colors.
+The slightly conical lid is adorned with a bud.
+The wall depicts a so-called Korean lion, near a flying heron surrounded by peony branches, grasses, ferns, as well as dragonflies and butterflies.
+The polychrome painting in the Kakemono style is done in iron-red, enamel blue, sea green, brown, yellow, and a touch of purple.
 The silver rim was added later.
 Mark 925, France.
-Sword mark.
+Crossed swords mark.
 Height 11 cm.
-Barrel-shaped porcelain sugar bowl in the Kakemono style with a silver edging, fine painting in the "Korean Lion" décor, surrounded by a heron and peonies.
+A barrel-shaped sugar bowl of porcelain in the Kakemono style with a silver rim, finely painted in the "Korean Lion" decoration, surrounded by a heron and peonies.
 The silver rim was added later.
 Crossed swords.
 Meissen.
 Circa 1735.

 Lot No. 14464